text-x-soul/text-x-soul/Python/README.txt

-Python Implementations for handling Soul Documents for the Format Implementations currently use no external libraries.
+Python Implementations for handling Soul Documents.
 All files are in public-domain.